wellyshen/react-cool-form/docs/api-reference/use-form.md

 `(errors: FormErrors, options: Object, e?: Event) => void`

-The form error handler that is called when the form is submitted (or when [submit](#submit) method is called) and validated failed.
+The form error handler that is called when the form is submitted (or when the [submit](#submit) method is called) and validated failed.
 It takes the following parameters:

 ```js
 const methods = useForm({